matthieucan/docker1090/README.md

 ## License

 Released under [WTFPL](LICENSE).
-Embedded software built in containers have their own licenses.
+Embedded software in containers have their own licenses.